 Should you have any questions or concerns about anything, we happily offer 24/7 support.
 However, we are proud to say that no training is necessary to use the cloud and most law firms find their day-to-day duties nearly identical—albeit, more streamlined, collaborative, secure, and efficient—to their daily reality before the migration.

 Still not convinced?
 Schedule a technology review to see exactly how cloud services for law firms could benefit your business and how much money you can save.
-You will receive a personalized tech assessment from President Travis Hise with tailored recommendations, and there is no obligation to enroll in services.
+You will receive a personalized tech assessment from President Michael Knutz with tailored recommendations, and there is no obligation to enroll in services.